Skip to content

 Roses That Belong in the Border

-The best roses for an Edwardian mixed border are those with grace, restraint, and a willingness to share the stage.
+The best roses for an Edwardian mixed border are those with grace, restraint, and a quiet generosity, roses that settle into the composition as though they have always belonged.

 Designing the Edwardian Border: Think in Layers